It is expected that DGSOM students will take all examinations on the date and time they are scheduled.

 Any student unable to take an examination due to illness or injury must provide a note from a licensed healthcare professional stating that the student’s condition precludes him or her from taking the examination on the scheduled date.
 Students not submitting a supporting letter to the Student Affairs Office will be given a failing grade for the missed examination.

-Students who experience the death of a loved one may be permitted to postpone the examination if they choose.
+Students who experience the death of a loved one are permitted to postpone the examination if they choose.
 However, students must consult with an Assistant or Associate Dean of Student Affairs for approval to postpone his or her examination.